MaviccPRP/ml_ner/README.md

-# Features Evaluation in Named Entity Classification
+# Feature Evaluation in Named Entity Classification

 ## Table of contents